-Employing a range of quantitative and qualitative research methods, our faculty investigate systems-level issues, in addition to individual-level factors, that influence health and development.
+Employing a range of quantitative and qualitative research methods, our faculty investigates systems-level issues, in addition to individual-level factors, that influence health and development.
 Our work spans the globe and fosters valued connections with partners in Africa, Asia, Latin America and the Caribbean, the Middle East, as well as the United States.
 Our research portfolio continues to grow and change from year to year.
 Recent examples are listed below.

 Research Projects